 So you have the basics down, let's expand your culinary knowledge, safety skills, and learn how to make your passion for food into a career.
-Students will take an extensive look at safety and sanitation within the culinary industry.
+Students will take an extensive look at safety and sanitation within the culinary industry and have the opportunity to earn ServSafe credentials through the National Restaurant Association.
 Students will continue to explore the culinary arts, through the ProStart Program beyond the basics including: plant based foods, cheese, dairy and breakfast foods, hot and cold sandwiches, salads and garnishing with a sweet taste of cake decoration.
 Culinary Arts 2 is a lab packed course that provides an equal balance of independence and team building skills.
 We cannot wait to see what you whip up!

-This course is eligible for Dual Credit through MSTC.
-Reference page 17 for more information.
+\\\This course is eligible for Dual Credit through MSTC.
+Reference page 17 for more information. \\\